Imangali-Sauyrbay/SimpleImageScraper/README.md

 - Feel free to enhance the script to add additional features, such as automatically resizing images or saving in different formats.

----

-Feel free to make any changes to this README.md to suit your project.
-Good luck with your coding adventures! 😄🚀